Laura Kaminski: Managing style

-According to The Cut Back, Kaminski plays Palace in a straightforward 3–5–2 formation, allowing the number 10 supporting striker Annabel Blanchard to roam freely around the number 9 area, and score goals with great effective.
-The team's build up play remains simple, usually involving a long ball from the defensive back line, and otherwise utilised more than other teams in the WSL based on league data.
+According to The Cut Back, Kaminski played Palace in a straightforward 3–5–2 formation, allowing the number 10 supporting striker Annabel Blanchard to roam freely around the number 9 area, and score goals with great effective.
+The team's build up play remained simple, usually involving a long ball from the defensive back line, and otherwise utilised more than other teams in the WSL based on league data.